microsoft/BCTech/samples/AppInsights/PowerBI/Reports/AppSource/README.md

 In this folder, you will find the source code for the PowerBI app report on Dynamics 365 Business Central telemetry in Azure Application Insights.

+Note that the app is still being testing in a beta program.
+It is fully functional, though.

 # Power BI prerequisites
 While the app is not on Appsource, you need to allow it to be installed.